Gooch Close Gang: Shooting of Doddington/Pepperhill leader

 In mid-1994, Ian McLeod—the Doddington leader after Delroy Brown decamped back to Birmingham—narrowly survived an assassination attempt.
 One afternoon, as McLeod drove through rush-hour traffic in Moss Side, a car pulled alongside and a gunman opened fire with a high-caliber weapon.
 McLeod was shot in his head and crashed into a tree, stumbling out bloodied before collapsing.
 Bystanders were caught in the chaos—a stray bullet struck a woman 150 yards away in the leg.
 Police suspected the ambushers were young affiliates of the Cheetham Hill gang and the Gooch.
-McLeod recovered from his wounds, but the bold attack on a busy street underscored the gangs' willingness to shoot their enemies anywhere, anytime.

 Gooch–Doddington truce

 In late 1994, weary from years of bloodshed, fresh out of prison, and inspired by Watts truce, the older gang leaders attempted a truce.
 Veterans of the Gooch and Doddington gangs—many recently released after Operation China—met and agreed to cease hostilities.
 Remarkably, rival gang members even played football matches together as a symbol of peace.
 Community leaders cautiously welcomed the lull, though they doubted it would last.
 Indeed, while drive-by shootings dipped in 1995, tensions remained.
-The 1994 truce was an encouraging development in Moss Side, but police and locals understood that deep economic and social problems still fed the cycle of gang violence.